danielpclark/faster_path/README.md

 be offering changes in related methods and classes.

-Users will have the option to write their apps directly for this library, or they can choose to either refine or monkeypatch the existing library.
+Users will have the option to write their apps directly for this library, or they can choose to either refine or monkeypatch the existing standard library.
 Refinements are narrowed to scope and monkeypatching will be a sledge hammer ;-)

 **NOTE**: Refinements and monkeypatch methods are highly likely to be changed and renamed pre version